aeslaughter/moose/framework/doc/content/documentation/systems/Transfers/index.md

 without modification, which is useful for development and testing.

 ## Available Transfer Objects

 The following is a complete list of the available Transfer objects, each links to a page with further details.

-!syntax objects /Transfers title=none
+!syntax list /Transfers objects=True actions=False subsystems=False

-!syntax subsystems /Transfers
+!syntax list /Transfers objects=False actions=False subsystems=True

-!syntax actions /Transfers
+!syntax list /Transfers objects=False actions=True subsystems=False